erlendgit/djocker/README.md

 Add the celery app to settings-root (djocker.\_\_init\_\_.py)
 ---

-In order for celery to work with django the app needs to be
+In order for celery to work with django the app needs to be:

 1. in this position in the project tree, relative to the settings module that you defined at DJANGO_SETTINGS_MODULE.
 2. defined with this name.

+I found this part confusing.
+The 'celery' command at deployment refers to the file where the app is created, but still you need to import the app in this fashion.
+Not sure why.

 ```python
 from .celery import app as celery_app